Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Nothing will kill a fledgling agency faster than leadership and account directors who don't see eye-to-eye.
-Culture fit, communication style, broader vision and goals are far more important when hiring for this role.
+Cultural fit, communication style, broader vision and goals are far more important when hiring for this role.

 Brand or Marketing Manager

 Brand managers make sure branding is consistent across all advertising campaigns.
-They also ensure the client brand is recognizable, current and appealing to customers.
-T
+They also ensure the client brand is recognizable, current, and appealing to customers.

 Think of this role as part manager, part creative, and part strategist.
 A good brand manager would develop the overall strategy for creating a successful brand.
 She would also work closely with the client’s team to achieve brand-creative alignment.